mantczakaus/ont_amplicon/README.md

 The normalised confidence score is also provided.
 It is a value between 0 and 1 that is calculated by normalising the confidence score to the maximum possible score for this sequence.
 A value of 1 indicates the highest confidence in the quality of the consensus sequence.

 ### Mapping back to reference (optional)
-By default the quality filtered reads derived during the pre-processing step are also mapped back to the reference blast match and Samtools consensus is used to derive independent guided-reference consensuses.
+By default the quality filtered reads derived during the pre-processing step are also mapped back to the reference blast match and [Samtools consensus](http://www.htslib.org/doc/samtools-consensus.html) is used to derive independent guided-reference consensuses.
 Their nucleotide sequences can be compared to that of the original consensuses to resolve ambiguities (ie low complexity and repetitive regions).

 ### HTML report
 An html summary report is generated for each sample, incorporating sample metadata, QC before and after preprocessing, blast results and coverage statistics.
-It also provides a link to the bam files generated when ampping back to consensus.
+It also provides a link to the bam files generated when mapping back to consensus.

 ## Output files
-The output files will be saved under the results folder by default.
-This can be changed by setting the `outdir` parameter.
+The output files will be saved by default under the **results** folder.
+This can be changed by setting the **`--outdir` parameter**.

 ### Nextflow reports
 Nextflow generates several outputs which are stored under the **01_pipeline_info** folder.
 Please find detailed information about these on this [page](https://www.nextflow.io/docs/latest/reports.html).
 All of these have the date and time appended as a suffix.